Schneider Electric in Global 1 - GuruFocus.com

-- Corporate Knights ranks Schneider Electric #1 in its peer group and 7th worldwide in 2023

-BOSTON, Jan.
-18, 2023 /PRNewswire/ -- Schneider Electric, the leader in the digital transformation of energy management and automation, has earned a spot on Corporate Knights' 2023 Global 100 list of Most Sustainable Corporations in the world for the 12th time in a row.
+RUEIL-MALMAISON, RANCE / ACCESSWIRE / January 19, 2023 / Schneider Electric, the leader in the digital transformation of energy management and automation, has earned a spot on Corporate Knights' 2023 Global 100 list of Most Sustainable Corporations in the world for the 12th time in the row.

 Strong performance across climate and social commitments, such as sustainable revenues and investments, gender diversity and sustainability pay link have helped secure Schneider Electric's peer group leadership position in this annual index compiled by the Corporate Knights sustainability research group.
 The Global 100 is based on a rigorous assessment of public companies with revenues over US$1 billion.
 Schneider Electric is the only one of its category to have been named a Global 100 every year since 2012 and was ranked as the world's most sustainable corporation by Corporate Knights in 2021.